When Mark set out on his Thanksgiving week backpacking trip, little did he know that it would not turn out anything like what he expected.

 Getting Mark’s backpack off was harder than David expected because of all the straps, the one-man tent and sleeping bag, and the heavy load Mark was carrying.
 But finally it was off and sitting between them.

 “Okay, Now we need to get you into your harness.
 I’ll put the rescue harness on you.
 It’ll be attached to me with the rope, so we’ll be together when Kyle and Ryan pull us up to the trail.
 It’s also for your safety so you can’t slide back down this slope.
-While I’m helping you I want you to grab the handhold on my harness with your left hand and hold on tight.
-Once your harness is on you can let go.”
+While I’m helping you I want you to grab the handhold on my harness with your left hand, hold on tight, and don’t let go.
+Once your harness is on then you can let go.”

 David called up to the twins to let them know what he was doing.
 “I’m going to get Mark into his harness.
 You guys okay?”